 People with anxiety often benefit from support groups.
 These groups introduce them to other people dealing with similar problems.
 By sharing their problems and achievements, people feel less alone and more connected to others.
 Of course, it’s important to know that what helped one person may not help another.

 Stress management techniques should also be considered, as they can be applied when a person is feeling stressed or anxious.
-At La Ventana, we introduce a number of stress management techniques to help our clients take control of their symptoms.
+At La Ventana anxiety treatment center Thousand Oaks, we introduce a number of stress management techniques to help our clients take control of their symptoms.
 Some of the most effective are mindfulness, life skills, emotional regulation, music and art therapy and yoga therapy.

 Start Treatment for Anxiety Disorder Today

 La Ventana offers treatment for anxiety disorders in a safe, supportive setting.
-We focus on women and the unique challenges they face, including childcare, financial issues, education, relationships and past trauma.
+Our Thousand Oaks anxiety treatment center focuses on women and the unique challenges they face, including childcare, financial issues, education, relationships and past trauma.
 Treatment is unique to each client and includes psychotherapy, stress management techniques and medication, if needed.
 Contact us today to start this new chapter in your life.